-- The Primary Investigator shall review the results of the investigation and shall forward the completed investigation report and supporting documents, evidence, and findings to Human Resources. - The employee and supervisor will meet to share the summary of findings.
-Shortly after, the Discipline Review Panel (DRP) will convene and review the allegations/evidence.
-The DRP members vote to recommend whether to uphold, reduce, or modify the recommended discipline, as the case may be. - The Fire Chief will consider the investigative report and the recommendation of the DRP, and will determine whether to issue a Letter of Intended Discipline within ten calendar days of receiving the recommendation of the DRP. - 4.
-If a Letter of Intended Discipline is issued, all investigation reports, supporting documents, evidence, and findings will be provided to the employee. - The employee may request a pre-disciplinary hearing (written and/or verbal) to the Fire Chief within ten calendar days of receipt of the Letter of Intent to Discipline. - 6.
+- 3. The employee and supervisor will meet to share the summary of findings.
+Thereafter, the Disciplinary Review Board (DRB) will convene and review the allegations/evidence.
+The DRB members vote to recommend the level of discipline or suggested corrective action. - 4.
+The Fire Chief will consider the investigative report and the recommendation of the DRB, and will determine whether to issue a Notice of Intent to Discipline within ten calendar days of receiving the recommendation of the DRB.
+The Fire Chief determination and the supporting information will be shared with the employees...
+If the Fire Chief supports the recommendation for Corrective Action, the information will be shared with the employee's supervisory chain and Human Resources for processing.
+The Corrective Action appeal process will then take place. - 5.
+If a Notice of Intent to Discipline is issued, all investigation reports, supporting documents, evidence, recommendations, and findings will be provided to the employee. - 6.
+The employee may request a pre-disciplinary hearing (written and/or verbal) to the Fire Chief within ten calendar days of receipt of the Notice of Intent to Discipline.
 Failure of the employee to meet the 10-day timeline for requesting a pre-disciplinary hearing may result in the Fire Chief making a final determination on the matter. - 7.
-If a pre-disciplinary hearing is held, the Fire Chief will have five working days to review and provide a written determination. - 8.
-Terminations, demotions, and suspensions may be appealed to the Office of Administrative Hearings.
-(See attached form for members electing to utilize the Office of Administrative Hearings.)
+If a pre-disciplinary hearing is held, the Fire Chief will have ten working days to review and provide a written determination.